AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 int[] arr = {1, 2, 3, 4, 5};

-// Swap elements from outside in
+// Swap elements from outside in, only go halfway

 for (int i = 0; i < arr.length / 2; i++)